 - Identify essential personnel general roles and responsibilities.
-Provide a clear organizational structure, a timeline for management actions, and milestones for accomplishing the management actions.
+Provide a clear organizational structure, a timeline for management actions, and milestones for accomplishing management actions.
 You may add a table to support the narrative. - 2.
 Include activities such as planning and progress report meetings.
 Project management duties should be linked to the budget and the Operations Plan.
-Include resumes/CVs for all essential project staff in an appendix. - 3.
-Demonstrate that the project director and other staff have sufficient time to conduct the grant project efficiently and by the established timeline.
+Include resumes/CVs for all key/essential personnel in an appendix.

-Demonstrate the adequacy of the project team to achieve the objectives of the proposed project on time and within budget.

-- 4. Discuss how the institution will sustain a near-completers initiative after the grant ends particularly for those students who are initially impacted by the grant but have not yet completed by the grant end date. - 5.
+- 3. Demonstrate that the project director and other staff have sufficient time to conduct the project efficiently and according to the established timeline.
+Demonstrate the adequacy of the project team to achieve the objectives of the proposed project on time and within budget. - 4.
+Discuss how the institution will sustain a near-completers initiative after the grant ends particularly for those students who are initially impacted by the grant but have received a degree by the grant end date. - 5.
 Refer to the Timetable of this Request for Proposals for any due dates specified by the grant program.
 These due dates should be reflected in the Management Plan as appropriate.